US English spelling version Australian English spelling version UK English spelling version

 This flexibility in creating your own word lists is also useful when learning a foreign language that may require word list entries to contain multiple words, e.g., billet-doux.

 Basically, you can enter whatever you like into a word list.
-The important thing to note, though, is that when the program asks you to spell (type) the word you must type it from memory exactly as it appears, including any spaces, brackets, hyphens, punctuation marks, and so on.
+The important thing to note, though, is that when the program asks you to spell (enter) the word, you must type it from memory exactly as it was first entered, including any spaces, brackets, hyphens, punctuation marks, and so on.

-If what you type does not mirror exactly what is written then it will register an error and you will be asked to re-enter the item.
+If what you type does not mirror exactly what was originally entered then it will register an error and you will be asked to re-enter the item.
 For this reason, you may wish to edit some of the entries in the word lists prior to use, in order to make each entry more suitable for your own preferences.

 Here are three examples of different ways you can use the word lists that you create.